DimaSheiko/apep-docs/docs/framework/conditions/class.md

 >
 > _`arcane.charges || arcanecharges`_

--   This condition retrieves the current number of Arcane Charges that the player has.
+-   This condition retrieves the current number of Arcane Charges that the target has.

+#### Parameters

+-   `target` (UNIT, optional): The unit to check.
+Defaults to "player".

 #### Returns `NUMBER`